m1kp0/executor/README.md

-# do not download "M1kpExecutor.exe" please
+# do not download "M1kpExecutor.exe", its doesnt working executor lol